podpah/reel-downloader/README.md

 You can also copy and paste [bookmarklet](bookmarklet.js) into a bookmark's URL if this doesn't work for you

 # Usage
 You just click the bookmark once to run it.
-It'll turn the tab into the video source, then when you click the bookmark again, it'll generate the download prompt for your browser and bring you back to the reel tab. <br>
-(I couldn't figure out how to have it open a new tab with the video, download it then close the tab with just one bookmarklet so that's how it is.
-If I manage to figure it out, I'll update it.
-Otherwise if you have any ideas for making this possible, please do let me know or create a PR)
+It'll create a new tab on the video file. <br>
+> [!WARNING]
+> Instagram changes how reels are rendered often so this might break